aveshsri2005/install-jenkins-on-aws-ec2/README.md

 # Install Jenkins on AWS EC2 Instance

+Jenkins is an open source automation server written in Java.
+Basically, Jenkins provides a continuous integration (CI) and continuous delivery (CD) solution to accelerate the software delivery process.

 ## Launch a Linux EC2 Instance and configure security group.

 ## Update the installed packages